Karns City Holds Off Late Moniteau Charge to Down Rival Warriors, 70-60, on Its Home Floor

 Kepple was also preaching defense and rebounding heading into this matchup and he said his team performed better on the boards than in past games.

 The Gremlins had four players score in double figures with Taite Beighley leading the way with 15.
-He was 5-of-6 from the free thrown line down the stretch to help salt away the victory.
+He was 5-of-6 from the free-throw line down the stretch to help salt away the victory.

 Shane Peters added 14 and Cramer and Jacob Callihan each added 13.